Race, Bias, and Advocacy

-Course Description: This seminar will address how issues of race and racial bias manifest themselves in the practice of law in many different ways and in a wide range of subject areas, including criminal justice, prisons, corporations, professional responsibility, education, and attorney/client relations.
-Each week readings, presentations and student-faculty discussion will be devoted to an examination of a particular area or subject and led by one or more members of the faculty with interest and expertise in that subject or area.
-Students will contribute to identification and development of issues through short written responses to the readings each week, active participation in discussion, and by writing a longer research paper related to one of the topics or issues raised in the seminar.
+This course addresses how issues of race and racial bias manifest themselves in the practice of law in many different ways and in a wide range of subject areas, including criminal justice, prisons, corporations, professional responsibility, education, and attorney/client relations.
+Each week readings, presentations and student-faculty discussion are devoted to an examination of a particular area or subject and led by one or more members of the faculty with interest and expertise in that subject or area.
+Students contribute to identification and development of issues through short written responses to the readings each week, active participation in discussion, and by writing a longer research paper related to one of the topics or issues raised in the seminar.

-Course Structure: This upper level seminar examines how issues of race and race bias manifest themselves in the practice of law.
+This upper-level seminar examines how issues of race and race bias manifest themselves in the practice of law.
 This course includes the unique learning opportunity to work with a number of NYLS faculty exploring these complex issues.

 Approved for the Writing Requirement.

 Recommended for the following Professional Pathways: Civil Rights/Civil Liberties; Criminal Defense; Criminal Prosecution; Government/Public Sector; Labor and Employment; Labor and Employment (Corporate Perspective)